-Understanding Your Vehicles Disc Brake System
+Your Vehicles Disc Brake System

-Disc Brakes – How they work and why they are important
+Disc Brakes – Why they are important

 Our vehicles are important to us for many reasons.
-They take us on family road trips, get us to and from work.
-For some they visually display the fruits of successful hard work.
+They take us on family road trips, get us to and from work, and for some they visually display the fruits of successful hard work.
 Because we use our vehicles daily it is important to understand the #1 safety feature, which are your disc brakes.
 Understanding how this system works and why it is important to maintain a complete functioning brake system is key to your safety and the safety of others on the road with you.

 How the Disc Brake System Works